-Our revenue is generated primarily from royalty and license fees.
-Royalty and license fees are generated from licensing the right to use our technologies or intellectual property.
-Licensees generally report shipment information 30 to 60 days after the end of the quarter in which such activity takes place.
-We generally have recognized royalty revenue on a one quarter lag since it is more reliable than estimating our royalty revenue prior to obtaining these reports from the licensees.
-This practice will no longer be accepted under the new accounting guidance effective January 1, 2018.
-See Note 3 - "Recent Accounting Pronouncements" in Notes to Consolidated Financial Statements.
-The timing of revenue recognition and the amount of revenue actually recognized for each type of revenue depends upon a variety of factors, including the specific terms of each arrangement, our ability to derive fair value of each element and the nature of our deliverables and obligations.
-In addition, our royalty revenue will fluctuate based on a number of factors such as: (a) the timing of receipt of royalty reports; (b) the rate of adoption and incorporation of our technology by licensees; (c) the demand for products incorporating semiconductors that use our licensed technology; (d) the cyclicality of supply and demand for products using our licensed technology; (e) volume incentive pricing terms in licensing agreements that may result in significant variability in quarterly revenue recognition from customers; and (f) the impact of economic downturns.
+The timing of revenue recognition and the amount of revenue actually recognized for each type of revenue depends upon a variety of factors, including the specific terms of each arrangement, our ability to determine and allocate the transaction price to each separate performance obligation, and the nature of our deliverables and obligations.
+In addition, our royalty revenue will fluctuate based on a number of factors such as: (a) the rate of adoption and incorporation of our technology by licensees; (b) the demand for products incorporating semiconductors that use our licensed technology; (c) the cyclicality of supply and demand for products using our licensed technology; (d) volume incentive pricing terms in licensing agreements that may result in significant variability in quarterly revenue recognition from customers, and (e) the impact of economic downturns.

 From time to time we enter into license agreements that have fixed expiration dates.
 Upon expiration of such agreements, we need to renew or replace these agreements in order to maintain our revenue base.
-We may not be able to continue licensing customers on terms favorable to us, under the existing terms or at all, which would harm our results of operations.
+We may not be able to continue licensing customers on terms favorable to us, under the existing terms or at all, which would in turn harm our results of operations.

-In the past, we have engaged in litigation and arbitration proceedings to directly or indirectly enforce our intellectual property rights and the terms of our license agreements, including proceedings to ensure proper and full payment of royalties by our current licensees and by third parties whose products incorporate our intellectual property rights.
+In the past, we have engaged in litigation, arbitration proceedings, and royalty audits to directly or indirectly enforce our intellectual property rights and the terms of our license agreements, including proceedings to ensure proper and full payment of royalties by our current licensees and by third parties whose products incorporate our intellectual property rights.